andlo/mycroft-skills-list-gitbook/skills/skill-personal-18.08.solograyhat.md

 ---
-description: Learn history and personality of Mycroft
+description: 'Learn history and personality of Mycroft'
 ---

 ### _skill-personal-18.08.solograyhat_